Clean Living

 As a result, you need to take 3 capsules instead of 1 or 2 to get what we consider a minimum effective dose of spermidine: 1mg per day.

-What about Supplement Flow Agents?
+What About Supplement Flow Agents?

 Supplement flow agents are ingredients incorporated into the supplement material to make the raw materials ‘flow’ faster through the giant hoppers (imagine a reverse vacuum cleaner pushing powder into the large ‘plates’ that hold dozens of empty supplement capsules).
 These can include hydrogenated soybean oil or other industrial seed oils – both of which appear to create ‘wobbly’ cell membranes instead of perfectly round, stable membranes.
 We don't want that either.